lisazhao30/lisazhao30/README.md

 ### Hi, I'm Lisa 👋

-- 🎓 I am a 3B Systems Design Engineering student at the University of Waterloo
+- 🎓 I am a fourth year Systems Design Engineering student at the University of Waterloo
+- 💻 Seeking new grad SWE roles for 2026

 <!--
 **lisazhao30/lisazhao30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.